Total Nonstop Action Wrestling

-Anthem Wrestling Exhibitions LLC, commonly known by its trade name Impact Wrestling (stylized as IMPACT!
-Wrestling), is an American professional wrestling promotion based in Nashville, Tennessee.
-It is a subsidiary of Anthem Sports & Entertainment.
+Total Nonstop Action Wrestling (abbreviated as TNA Wrestling or TNA) is an American professional wrestling promotion based in Nashville, Tennessee.
+It is a subsidiary of Anthem Sports & Entertainment, a Canadian media company owned by businessman Leonard Asper.

-Founded by Jeff and Jerry Jarrett in 2002, the promotion was initially known as NWA: Total Nonstop Action (NWA-TNA) and was associated with the National Wrestling Alliance (NWA), though not an official member.
-In 2004, the promotion became known as Total Nonstop Action Wrestling (TNA), but it continued to use the NWA World Heavyweight and Tag Team championships as part of its agreement with the NWA.
-After the agreement ended in 2007, the company created its own TNA World Heavyweight and TNA World Tag Team championships.
-The promotion was purchased by Anthem at the beginning of 2017 and, in March of that year, was fully rebranded under its current name after its flagship, weekly television series.
+Founded by Jeff Jarrett and Jerry Jarrett in 2002, following the end of World Championship Wrestling (WCW) in 2001, the promotion was initially known as NWA: Total Nonstop Action (NWA-TNA) and was affiliated with the National Wrestling Alliance (NWA) governing body.
+The promotion dropped the "NWA" brand from its name in 2004, becoming Total Nonstop Action Wrestling.
+TNA continued to use the NWA World Heavyweight and Tag Team championships until this agreement ended in 2007; after which, the company would create its own World Heavyweight and World Tag Team championships.
+The promotion was purchased by Anthem at the beginning of 2017.
+In March of that year, it was rebranded to Impact Wrestling after its weekly flagship television show, but returned to the TNA branding in January 2024.